 So you need to upgrade your skills, work on increasing your income, save a good amount of it with discipline and take decisions which at least doesn’t lose you money, if not make wealth for you.
 I don’t want to go into details here, because this is a big topic.

 I really feel you should once watch this 2 min video from Robert Kiosaki where he explains about Assets and Liabilities.
 This will give you some really good background to start thinking how you want your financial life to shape up.

-I hope you got some good insights of how people think about themselves and their financial situation.
-We would like to know what is your plan for moving to the upper category in future?
-Please share more insights on this topic in comments section.
+I hope you got some good insights into how people think about themselves and their financial situation.
+We would like to know what is your plan for moving to the upper category in the future?
+Please share more insights on this topic in the comments section.

 Here is the list of some of our best content.